WIZARDISHUNGRY/whomst/README.md

 ## Instructions

-1. Make a file called `hosts` with MAC address or host in the
+1. Make a file called `hosts` with MAC address or host in the left hand field, then a space and a free-form comment
 ```
 DE:AD:BE:EF:12:34 Raspberry Pi 1
 10.10.42.2 Raspberry Pi 1